 I try to convince myself that I wasn’t as susceptible to peer pressure as I was.
 “There’s no way I did that,” I tell myself, when I know I did.
 I know I was young and stupid.

-Those of us who were lucky enough to survive our stupidity eventually achieve a form of stair-stepping acceptance of how stupid we were that mirrors the stages of grief.
+Those of us who were lucky enough to survive the stupidity eventually achieve a form of stair-stepping acceptance of how stupid we were that mirrors the stages of grief in some ways.
 These stages are relative, of course, as we all go through these stages in different ways and different times.
-There’s the “There’s no way I did that,” denial.
+There’s the “There’s no way I did that,” period of denial.
 The “Shut up, there’s no way I did that,” anger directed at people who remind us of how stupid we were, followed by a “Well, if I did that, you did this,” level of denial, and it all culminates in some depressing acceptance, “I know what I did, but I was young and stupid.”

 We try to convince ourselves that we were never so stupid that we did things for the sole purpose of impressing our peers.
 Our thoughts go to a form of confirmation bias that permits us to view such incidents in favorable terms that highlight when we did face peer pressure down during seminal moments in our life, and we conveniently forget those moments when pleasing our peers motivated us to do some pretty stupid things.
 We also infuse our current, more adult ideas on peer pressure with those of our youth.

 Psychologists say that we conveniently forget horrific, tragic moments for the purpose of attaining quality mental health.
 Anyone who has relived the horrific details of a tragic moment in their lives, thanks to a powerful drug such as a quality dose of morphine in the hospital, knows how and why the mind selectively remembers for proper mental health.
-Does the mind selectively selectively “misremember” stupid decisions we made in our youth, so that we can live with the belief that we’ve always made rational decisions?
-Does this power to forget help us progress toward a final outcome by improving the ego, the self-esteem, and what have you?
+Does the mind selectively selectively misremember stupid decisions we made in our youth in the same way, so that we can live with the belief that we’ve always made rational decisions?
+Does this power to forget help us progress toward a final outcome of improving the ego, the self-esteem, and what have you?
+Is it important that we forget if we want to progress??
 If that’s the case, why do we remember it one night, staring up at the ceiling at three A.M., during a mean case of insomnia.
 Is it as simple as we can handle it now, or does it have something to do with this idea that we’ve reached a point, in our progress, where we need to grapple with the stupidity of our youth before we continue to progress.
 We know we might be reaching here, and over complicating matters, but we don’t understand why we remember how stupid and vulnerable to suggestion we were, at three A.M., after conveniently forgetting about our failures for decades.

 Perhaps it has something to with another clause we should invoke whenever we hear otherwise responsible adults tell tales of utter irresponsibility and outright stupidity from their youth, the “What doesn’t kill you can only make you stronger” clause.
 Perhaps we need a reminder every once in a while that we should be grateful we weren’t maimed in some mental or physical ways as a result of our stupidity.
 Perhaps we should be grateful that we’re here to tell these tales with a relatively sound mind and body.
-If we’re religious, we might want to take a moment to thank God.
+If we have a relationship with God, perhaps we should take a moment to thank Him that we survived.
 Regardless who we thank, we should think about the circumstances we survived, and think about how easily they could’ve gone the other way.
 When we hear about young kids doing stupid things that cost them their lives, we shouldn’t dismiss them solely on the basis that they were stupid.
 Dismissing someone as stupid allows the purveyor of such a proclamation a pass on everything they did in their youth, without accounting for all the incredibly stupid things they did, and they just happened to survive.
 We should consider ourselves lucky that we didn’t suffer a similar fate, and we should tell the otherwise responsible adults as much after they’re tale is complete.

 I know this is going to be an unpopular statement, but a part of what kept me from ruining my faculties with an exclamation point were the state and local laws.
 I was not scared of police in the truest sense, but I feared what they might do to me if I did something to deserve it.
 If a judge asked me if I had a problem with alcohol, I would’ve said no, and I would’ve believed it.
 If the judge asked me if my family had a history with alcohol.
 I would’ve said no. Both would’ve been lies, but I would’ve said them out of fear.
 Why would I lie, under oath, to a judge?
 Look at me, do you think I’d do well in jail, and I’ve probably added forty pounds in the last twenty-five years.